anmolmunnolli/Anmol_Moviesdb/README.md

 Includes:
-Java classes for creating database, table, inserting values and querying on movie databse
+Java classes for creating database, table, inserting values and querying on movie databse Pls find Java classes under the Anmolmov package in the src directory

 Following is the snippet of obtained output: